Email infrastructure built for AI agents, not adapted from human email

 How MultiMail solves this

 MultiMail is a purpose-built email API for AI agents.
 Identity is scoped per mailbox, not per account — each agent gets its own mailbox and credentials.
 Oversight is a first-class primitive: every outbound action passes through a configurable approval checkpoint before delivery.
 The security model covering identity, oversight, and authorization is formally verified in Lean 4 and the proofs are published and checked in CI.
-Integration follows standard patterns: REST API, Python SDK, or MCP server depending on your agent framework.
+Integration follows standard patterns: call the REST API directly from any HTTP client or use the MCP server depending on your agent framework.
 You can start with read-only access, graduate to gated sends requiring human approval, and move to monitored or autonomous operation once your team has established confidence in the agent's behavior.

 1